Advice for writers on getting published

 - Special software (Scrivener if you’re going to make your own e-books, but it’s also good to write with, things like KindleSpy which help you with categories)

 - Amazon (and other book distributors) costs.
 Amazon has a variable margin model depending on how you price your book.
 This is taken whenever you sell a book.

 - Marketing (specialist book marketing services, Facebook advertising, website, mailing list software)

 You might decide to use a service (or services) that does some or all of this for you.
 In particular, there is work involved getting your book into ebook and paperback formats.
 I do all this myself, but it takes time to do, and it took time to learn.
 But paying someone to do it, does reduce your profit, so it will be a personal decision and a bit of maths to work out what is good for you.
-If you are paying a few thousand pound up front to get your books published, do you think you will make that back and if so how quickly?
+If you are paying a few thousand to get your books published, do you think you will make that back and if so how quickly?

 It’s actually very difficult to predict how well your books will sell, which is why traditional publishers take on such risk and why (I think) their fees are justified.
 The only company I have had direct personal experience of that does this kind of thing well is SilverWood Books.
 Organisations like the Alliance of Independent Authors are an excellent place to find ethical, professional help with all aspects of making your book.